-18. Freelancers Are More Politically Active
+19. Freelancers Are More Politically Active

-19. Most Freelancers Have Multiple Skills
+20. Most Freelancers Have Multiple Skills

-In a recent survey, 61% of freelancers claimed that they use two to three skills in their weekly work activities, while 34% rely on more than three.
-Only 5% are dependent on a single skill set.
+In a recent survey, 61% of freelancers claimed they use two to three skills in their weekly work activities, while 34% rely on more than three.
+Only 5% are dependent on a single skillset.

 Benefits of the Freelance Economy

-20. Freelancers Contribute to the Economy
+21. Freelancers Contribute to the Economy

-- Freelancers contributed $1.4 trillion to the U.S. economy in 2017
+- Freelancers contributed nearly $1 trillion to the U.S. economy in 2019

-21. Freelancers Have a Better Work-Life Balance
+22. Freelancers Have a Better Work-Life Balance

-22. Freelancers Are Happier, Healthier
+23. Freelancers Are Happier, Healthier

-According to a recent study, 80% of freelancers reported an increase in morale, while 82% said that their stress levels had decreased.
+According to a recent study, 80% of freelancers reported an increase in morale, while 82% said their stress levels had decreased.

-In another study, 68% of respondents claimed that their quality of life had improved since they began freelancing, while 23% said it’s about the same, and only 9% said that it had worsened.
+In another study, 68% claimed their quality of life had improved since they began freelancing, while 23% said it’s about the same.
+Only 9% said it had worsened.

-23. Freelancers Are More Optimistic About Advancement Opportunities
+24. Freelancers Are More Optimistic About Advancement Opportunities

 Feelings regarding career advancement potential (freelancers vs non-freelancers):